 There is a chance that you may be randomly selected in this study.
 If you are randomly selected, your choice on one randomly selected question on one randomly selected decision screen will be implemented.
 This means that if you are randomly selected, one of your choices will have real consequences for two other people.
 The final bonus of these two people will be transferred to them at the end of the study.

-Please answer the following question to demonstrate that you have understood the instructions.
+Please answer the following questions to demonstrate that you have understood the instructions.
+You can read the instructions above again if you feel the need to.